soyoahn/soyoahn.github.io/_posts/2025-06-21-about-this-blog.md

 Used this generous template from [@chadbaldwin](https://github.com/chadbaldwin):
  - [Building a Free Blog with GitHub Pages in Minutes_](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html)

-**I take zero credit for this blog setup**.
+**I repeat: I take zero credit for this blog setup**.
 I'm simply sharing notes for some of the customizations I made on top of the template.
 You'll need some beginner-level experience with HTML, Markdown, and GitHub to follow along and create your own.

 ---